Learn How to Tie a Bowline Knot

 The knot forms a secure loop at the end of a rope which is easy to tie and untie, even after being placed under heavy load.

-The bowline knot has been used for hundreds of years by sailors and is considered to be one of the essential knots that everyone should know.
+For hundreds of years the bowline knot has been used by sailors and is considered to be one of the essential knots that everyone should know.

 The first mention of the bowline knot in written history is in John Smith’s A Seaman’s Grammar, published in 1627.